Category: Articles

 Best Practices for Underground Coal Mines: Wet Air Scrubbers in Mining

-Wet air scrubbers are devices used in underground coal mines for the exhaust air treatment system of various internal combustion engines, primarily as a spark arrestor.
-A secondary function is to remove pollutants from the exhaust gas.
-Wet scrubbers are widely used in underground applications of diesel particulate matter (DPM) and other pollutant gases.
-Wet...
+Wet air scrubbers are devices used in underground coal mines for the exhaust air treatment system of various internal combustion engines, primarily as spark arrestors.
+Their secondary function is to remove pollutants from the exhaust gas.
+Wet scrubbers are widely used in underground applications of diesel particulat.
+They are relatively small, making it easier to...

 Post